Bacone College: Conversion to tribal college

 In the spring of 2018, the college struggled with severe financial difficulties.
 It began to lay off most employees following commencement and reported that it needed an immediate infusion of $2 million in order to continue to operate: to complete the 2018–2019 academic year and to open in the fall of 2019.
 The school reopened after cutting programs, reducing the number of faculty, and selling property.
 Among the properties sold was Bacone Commons, for $2.85 million as part of the college's 2018-2019 financial restructuring.

 The tribal nations in Oklahoma collaborated to take over control of the college as a consortium to revive its history as a tribal college established for Indian education.
-The tribes would be able to control education of their students and the arrangement would enable them to secure federal funding from the Bureau of Indian Education (in the BIA) as part of the government's treaty responsibilities to educate American Indian students.
+The tribes hoped that they would be able to control education of their students, and that the arrangement would enable them to secure federal funding from the Bureau of Indian Education (in the BIA) as part of the government's treaty responsibilities to educate American Indian students.